 Tuscan Tortellini Soup Frequently Asked Questions

 Tortellini is a stuffed noodle, usually filled with a mix of cheeses and folded into a fortune cookie shape so they hold their filling while cooking.
 Tortellini can be filled with anything from vegetables to meats!
 They are traditionally cooked in and served with a broth.

-This soup is delicious and filling on its own, but it also pairs beautifully with your favorite bread recipe (these Soft Whole Wheat Dinner Rolls are ours) and side salad.
+I find that this soup is delicious and filling on its own, but it also pairs beautifully with your favorite bread (these Soft Whole Wheat Dinner Rolls are ours) and an Italian style salad.

 You can most definitely freeze this recipe, but I recommend to do it without the tortellini.
-When you freeze any type of pasta, the noodle get really mushy when it is reheated.
+When you freeze any type of pasta, the noodle gets mushy when it is reheated.
 Nobody wants mushy noodles!

 If you want to freeze it to eat at a later date, I recommend making it as the recipe calls but without the tortellini.
 Let the soup cool completely then freeze the soup and tortellini separately.

 If you want to make it to eat immediately and then freeze the leftovers, I recommend only using as much tortellini as you think you will eat right then.
 That allows you to eat up all of the tortellini, freeze the remainder of the soup, and when ready to eat the leftovers you can reheat and add in fresh tortellini.
 That way you have perfect tortellini each time!